-Every household in the Netherlands, and probably every family with Dutch ancestors around the world, has their own variation of this recipe.
+Every household in the Netherlands, and probably every family with Dutch ancestors around the world, has its own variation of this recipe.
 Why?
-Because witlof is available year round and super affordable.
+Because witlof is available year-round and super affordable.
 However, not everyone is too fond of this vegetable for its bitter core.
 And the way your parents prepared it is a great influence on how much you liked it.
 I did like it, and I still do.
 But as you might have guessed by the title of this post, this is not my mother's recipe.
 I remember that we ate witlof quite often.
 I also remember that we mostly ate it in a similar way to this recipe.
-I am also sure that my mother never used a recipe, and therefor couldn't give it to me if I asked for it.
+I am also sure that my mother never used a recipe, and therefore couldn't give it to me if I asked for it.
 So here is my own version of that memory.
 Enjoy!

 - Preheat your oven to 220ᵒC.

 - Cut the witlof lengthwise and remove the outer leaves and the core (unless you like the bitter taste of the core, then by all means leave it in).